sollecitom/software-product-development-blog/content/posts/2023/2023-12-21-my-belief-system-for-software-product-development.md

 9. Teams should abstract who's working on what, and be resilient to holidays, illness, etc.
 10. A team should be able to work on anything the company needs.
 11. The coordination effort required in a team, department, or company increases super-linearly with its number of people.
 12. We're all going to be wrong a lot.
+Remember you can still be wrong, even when you're dead sure you're right.
+Keep an open mind.
 13. Behind every bad idea that were people thinking it was an excellent idea.
 14. The biggest risk for a new company is solving a problem not worth solving.
 15. Whenever people disagree, a prototype or test is the right way forward.
 Whenever people agree, still, a prototype or test prevents embarrassing mistakes.